haxmeister/liguros-reporter/README.md

 # To report kit versions as reported by ego
 # extracted from ego kit show
 kit-info:y

-# To report system chassis type and model
-chassis-info:y

 # To report all installed packages (takes a few secs)
 installed-pkgs:y